Assistant Professor - Urban Public Policy and Governance

 All qualified candidates are invited to apply online by clicking the link below.
 Applications must include a cover letter, a current curriculum vitae, a research statement outlining current and future research interests, up to three representative publications; a teaching dossier (including a teaching statement, sample course syllabi and other course materials, and teaching evaluations).
 Applicants must also arrange to have three letters of reference sent directly by the referee via email (on letterhead and signed) to [email protected] by the closing date.

-All application materials, including reference letter, must be received by the closing date of January 29, 2019.
+All application materials, including reference letters, must be received by the closing date of December 16, 2019.

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.